antonioreuter/companyAdmin/README.md

 2. When the application is initialized, it'll be preloaded with two companies and a few employees on each of them.

+3. To see all the companies already registred, you need to press **search** button with the *search field* blank.

 ## Web Api Documentation

 The application uses Swagger to document the API, you may find it here [documentation](http://localhost:8080/swagger-ui.html).
 There you can see examples about how to use the Web Api with a built in client.